-On any given day, you can find the beautiful sound of music filling the campus, floating out windows from our Music Hall, or the four part harmony comes from our Chapel as the students body participate with the hymns and Christian music they have come to know and love.
+On any given day, you can find the beautiful sound of music filling our campus, floating out windows from Music Hall or four-part harmony coming from our Chapel as the student body participates with the hymns and Christian music they have come to know and love.

 How wonderful to observe students as they see their director smiling in appreciation at the end of the song, and for them to realize their own exceptional accomplishment.

 Batman’s theme song echoed through the gym.
 A familiar melody from Pirates of the Caribbean haunted the Administration Building and Pachelbel’s Canon in D floated through Music Hall.
 All were strummed on the sweet strings of little ukuleles for mini concerts by Amy Hofer Vetch’s students.
-The onset of COVID-19 inspired her to take choir classes in a new direction.
+Hofer Vetch introduced ukuleles when COVID limited singing.

 “The ukuleles are a smash,” she said, “especially when we practiced outside and students worked at their own pace.
 Most students really enjoyed it.”

 Hofer Vetch outfitted her high school ukulele class and middle school students with 28 ukuleles donated by Modern Woodmen of America representative Shane Vetch.

 “The challenging part was getting the timing right in our ensemble,” said senior Gabe Miller.
 “It was great to have that relaxing class at the end of the day.”

 Miller’s classmates choose the challenging songs listed above to teach their peers.
 Junior high students choose from 50 songs to learn chording concepts, strumming patterns, and tablature, a form of musical notation for fingering.